hermh4cks/Write-ups/Portswigger/11.XSS/DOM XSS in document.write sink using source location.search inside a select element.md

                                 document.write('</select>');
 ```

-I a going want to break out of this select element using the StoreId source:
+I am going want to break out of this select element using the StoreId source:

 ```javascript
 document.write('<select name="storeId">');